 Day 01 Arrive in Delhi

-Arrive Delhi - The Capital of India.
-You are greeted with a traditional Indian Welcome and escorted transfer to hotel Delhi stands as the capital of Modern India.
+Delhi stands as the capital of Modern India.
 Here you can see the mingling of the Old and New India, the ancient and the modern.
+Delhi is made up of seven ancient cities, spanning the period from the 11th to 20th centuries.
+Delhi has seen the rise and fall of many emperors, which have left behind a plethora of monuments that commemorate the grandeur and glory of bygone ages.
 Very few cities in the world can express such a profusion of architectural styles.
-Overnight stay at Hotel

 Day 02 In Delhi

 After breakfast visit to Old Delhi was an ancient walled city.
 Mughal Emperor Shah Jehan in 1650 switched the Mughal capital from Agra to Delhi.
 Shah Jehan possessing an exquisite talent, especially in architecture, created the seventh city and in the process brought about Delhi's glorious renaissance.
 Here you will see Red Fort, the most opulent Fort and Palace of the Mughal Empire.
 The fort is Shah Jehan's symbol of power and elegance, built behind red sandstone walls.
 Its main gate (Lahore Gate) faces Chandni Chowk, the perpetually congested avenue heading west from the Red Fort, is filled with twisting lanes, small streets and crowded bazaars.
 If you peer through a portico you may see a man getting shaved, silver being weighed, or any other conceivable form of intense commerce.